 Below are two examples of recent matters taken to court.
-They could have been handled much more satisfactorily by a collaborative family law practitioner.
+A collaborative family law practitioner could have handled them much more satisfactorily.

 (i) The couple concerned in this matter were married for 29 years, during which they raised two children together.
 After a short separation and subsequent reconciliation, they separated for good.
 They then initiated court proceedings relating to spousal support and property ownership.

 The wife claimed that while her husband was pressuring her to reconcile, he had already started to sell off the couple’s joint assets.
 He was thus able to accumulate his income without her knowledge.
 The husband claimed that the wife earned more than he did, and therefore did not deserve any financial support from him.

 Before it could form a judgment on this case, the court had to delve into the family history of the parties, the procedural history of the long-drawn-out case, the values of family property, and the amount of spousal support the wife could legitimately claim.
 Judgment was finally handed down in 2015.
 By this point, the couple had been in court for the best part of 7 years!
 If only they had chosen the collaborative law route instead of the litigation route!

 (ii) The parties in this matter were married in 2016 and separated in 2018, a few months before their child was born.
 In 2020, the father requested an urgent court order allowing him access to his child a certain number of times per week.

 It came out during court proceedings that the father was supposed to visit with his son at his parents’ house.
 However, he continued to see his child at his own place of residence.
 The parties brought up various other contentious issues.
 These included the fact that the father was out on bail from prison, and that he had not reliably returned his child home at the stipulated time.